DataLuminary/ProductWhitePaper/README.md

 ﻿# ProductWhitePaper

-ProductWhitePaper is the RsPress site for DataLuminary user and developer documentation.
+ProductWhitePaper is the [Rspress 2](https://rspress.rs/) site for DataLuminary user and developer documentation.

 ## Setup